gdsc-uba/hactoberfest2022/Task4/README.md

 ## Description

-For this task all required information is in the [Task4](Task4) folder.
-Present yourselr following the appropriate template.
+For this task all required information is in the [Task 4](Task4) folder.
+Present yourself following the appropriate template.

 ## Contribution